Arithmetic Average Density Fusion -- Part I: Some Statistic and Information-theoretic Results: Conservative Fusion and Statistics of AA Fusion

 \subsection{Notations, Concepts and Definitions}

-Note that the mean of the multitarget distribution corresponds to the state of no target while the variance relies on not only the estimation uncertainty but also on the distance among targets.
-Therefore, statistics such as the mean and variance do not apply to the multi-target estimator.
-In this section, we limit statistics analysis with respect to a single target only.

-In the following, we use $\mathbf{x} \in \mathbb{R}^{n_x}$ to denote the $n_x$-dimensional state of the target which is a random quantity to be estimated, namely the true state.
-We use $p(\mathbf{x})$ to denote the corresponding PDF, namely the true distribution of $\mathbf{x}$.
-For a given Bayesian posterior $f(\mathbf{x})$ which is an estimate to the real distribution $p(\mathbf{x})$ conditioned on some observations\footnote{Hereafter, we ignore the dependence on those random observations for simplicity unless when the random nature of the posterior is addressed.}, from which the state estimate can be attained in either of two common ways, namely the expected a posteriori (EAP) and maximum a posteriori (MAP) estimators as follows
+In the following, we use $\mathbf{x} \in \mathbb{R}^{d}$ to denote the $d$-dimensional state of the target which is a random quantity to be estimated, namely the real/true state. \Newrevis{Based on the Bayesian viewpoint,} we use $p(\mathbf{x})$ to denote the corresponding PDF, namely the probability distribution of $\mathbf{x}$.
+For a given Bayesian posterior $f(\mathbf{x})$ {conditioned on real-time observations}\footnote{Hereafter, we ignore the dependence on the random observations in the notation for simplicity unless when the random nature of the observations is addressed. {This makes sense because given the observation at any particular time \Newrevis{for fusion}, what is fused is the specific posterior/density obtained at that time.} }, from which the state estimate can be attained in either of two common ways, namely the expected a posteriori (EAP) and maximum a posteriori (MAP) estimators as follows

 That is, in the EAP estimator, the state estimate is given as the mean of the posterior while in the MAP the state estimate is given as the peak/mode of the posterior distribution.